smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 If you want to learn more about content strategy and content marketing there is an [excellent article comparing the two][content strategy article] on the Content Strategy Forum.

 ##What do content strategists do?
-In terms of deliverables, here are a few things we do that can help startups and small companies:
+In terms of deliverables, here are a few things content strategists do that can help startups and small companies:

 ###Draw up content templates
 You can create content templates for all types of pages: product pages, staff biographies, section landing pages, blog pages and so on.
 They are a simple way of making sure you get the information that you need from members of your team or freelancers.
 You can be explicit about what you want and what you don't.
 If you are running a blog, for example, you need to produce content that is search engine optimised, findable, looks good on different viewports and can be promoted effectively on different social media platforms.
 You don't just want one headline and a few paragraphs of copy.
 A useful blog template might include these categories: